-Época 360° Yearbook
+Época 360° Yearbook Agribusiness Yearbook

-Classified as the 5th largest company in the Center-West region and the 8th best in innovation in the in the Época 360° Yearbook.
-This position of prominence is proof of the company's leadership and excellence in its region, as well as its continuous commitment to innovation in its business activity.
+Acknowledged in the 19th Agribusiness Yearbook Classified as the 5th largest company in the of the Globo Rural magazine, standing out in Center-West region and the 8th best in innovation in the in the Época 360° Yearbook.
+This position 1st place in the Center-West region, the 4th best among 500 agribusiness companies, and 2nd of prominence is proof of the company's place among companies with 100% Brazilian leadership and excellence in its region, as well as capital and the 3rd largest in the ranking of its continuous commitment to innovation in its soybean and (vegetable) oil industries.
+This business activity. recognition showcases the company's excellence and commitment to quality and sustainability in its business sector.